Additional information

 Bottle sizes |

-Klein Constantia Vin de Constance is a dessert wine made by Klein Constantia Estate.
-It is one of the world’s most famous sweet wines.
-Vin de Constance is available to buy now at Fareham Wine Cellar.
+Klein Constantia Vin de Constance is a South African dessert wine made by Klein Constantia Estate.
+It is one of the world’s most famous sweet wines and is available to buy now at Fareham Wine Cellar.

-The 2004 Vin de Constance made an appearance in the second book of the 50 Shades erotic trilogy at a masked ball attended by the novel’s protagonists, Christian Grey and Anastasia Steele!
+The 2004 Vin de Constance made a memorable appearance in the second book of the Fifty Shades trilogy, featured at a masked ball attended by the novel’s protagonists, Christian Grey and Anastasia Steele.

 A classic match for desserts such as tarte tatin or crème caramel and also works well with soft and blue cheeses.
 A great match for foie gras.